Ethan Bass

-I'm a PhD candidate in the Kessler Lab at Cornell University, where I study the ecology and evolution of root defenses and their cascading effects on plant interactions and community assembly.
+I recently completed my PhD in the Kessler Lab at Cornell University, where I studied the ecology and evolution of root defenses and their cascading effects on plant interactions and community assembly.
 I am especially interested in understanding how chemically-mediated interactions in the rhizosphere contribute to the success of competitively dominant plant species like tall goldenrod (Solidago altissima).
 I also seek to understand how relationships with below-ground mutualists such as mycorrhizae shape the evolution of plant defenses.

 I'm also interested in applications of these concepts to the development of more sustainable agricultural practices (e.g. functional intercropping to improve soil health).
 Unlike just about any crop species, tall goldenrod is able to dominate recently abandoned agricultural fields (AKA Northeastern "old-field" communities) for decades without any anthropogenic inputs or interventions.
 I hope that understanding this process and its underlying mechanisms can contribute to the development of new strategies to sustainably increase agricultural productivity.
 I've also been fortunate enough to study the push-pull agricultural intercropping technology developed at the International Centre of Insect Physiology and Ecology (ICIPE), investigating how plant-soil feedbacks may contribute to the remarkable efficacy of this technique.